 Palliative care helps people feel better by addressing physical, emotional and spiritual problems that may arise with a serious illness.
-It can also reduce or eliminate the side effects from treatment.
+It can also reduce or eliminate the side effects from medical treatments.

 Effective palliative care starts with a conversation about the patient's goals and wishes.
 For example, people experience pain differently.
-Listening throughout the palliative care journey ensures our team manages pain and side effects to a level acceptable to the patient and their family.
+Listening throughout the palliative care journey helps us manage pain and side effects at a level acceptable to the patient.

 Referrals to palliative care are most common from these conditions:

 - Alzheimer’s disease and other forms of dementia